-The American Traffic Safety Services Association stands ready to work with the automated & autonomous vehicle industry to solve these problems prior to widespread deployment on our roadways.
+The American Traffic Safety Services Association supports the idea that many layers of redundancies and technologies (maps, infrastructure recognition (eyes of the vehicle), V2X comms) are required to operate simultaneously so that if one fails, there are others to pick up the slack.
+ATSSA stands ready to work with the automated & autonomous vehicle industry to solve these problems prior to widespread deployment on our roadways.
 We feel certain that by working together we can find these solutions quickly and we look forward to contributing to the discussion.